scott-mao/Restoring-Extremely-Dark-Images-In-Real-Time/README.md

 cd Restoring-Extremely-Dark-Images-In-Real-Time
 python demo.py
 ```
 The above code will read extreme low-light images present in `demo_imgs`, create `demo_restored_images` directory and save the restored images for different estimated amplification factor in this directory.
-The expected output is as follows,
+The expected output in Google Colab is as follows,

 ```
 ......
 Loading all files to CPU RAM